A PILGRIMAGE DEVOTIONAL

-This devotional owes its inspiration to a 30 day devotional created for the Austin, Texas Presbyterian Cursillo community and adapted by Chicagoland Presbyterian Cursillo.
-It includes 45 daily entries from a wide variety of sources, created by MPP for use on MPP #3 weekend the spring of 2006.
+This devotional owes its inspiration to a devotional created for the Austin Texas Presbyterian Cursillo community and adapted by Chicagoland Presbyterian Cursillo.
+It includes 45 daily entries from a wide variety of sources, matching the number of days beginning on the seventh Sunday preceding the weekend and finishing up on the Tuesday immediately prior to the weekend.
 The devotional for each day is a beginning point for prayer and meditation.
-It will put each staff member on the same page on the same day.
+Making the devotional a part of your time with God will put each team member on the same page on the same day.

 DAY 1 - THE SEVENTH SUNDAY BEFORE PILGRIMAGE

 “The Lord said to Moses, “Say to the Israelites.
 ‘You shall keep my Sabbaths for this is a sign between me and you throughout the generations, so you may know that I am the Lord, who makes you holy.
 You keep the Sabbath, because it is holy for you……”

 “For six days work is to be done, but the seventh day is a Sabbath of solemn rest, holy to the Lord….”